La Almunia del Valle

 Eating

 Extensive buffet breakfasts offer a daily surprise: sliced fresh tomatoes, delicious home-made orange and lemon cake and ensainmadas (like a croissant).
 You’ll also get cereal, home-baked toasted rolls, yoghurt, lots of fruit as well as a cafetiere of coffee, fruit juice and a selection of teas, the latter served to you at your table.
-Stylish white crockery on crisp white table cloths with proper linen napkins make it feel even more special, as do those eye-watering valley views when it's served alfresco.
+Those eye-watering valley views when served alfresco make it feel extra special.
 If you're heading out early to see Alhambra (which has set visiting hours) you may miss the buffet; give your hosts some notice and they can prepare you a tray so you don't lose out.

 Monachil has a couple of restaurants, where you can get something simple, but if you want a slap-up dinner, you’ll have to head into Granada.
 Manuel and Patricia will be there to point you in the right direction: their current top recommendation is Las Tomasas, a stylish restaurant serving classic dishes of southern Spain, fine wines, and jaw-dropping views of the Alhambra.